 Biobank and Cell Therapies Quality Manager

-This post will have a dual Quality Management role, supporting both the King’s Health Partners Cancer Biobank and Guy’s and St Thomas’ NHS Trust Cell Therapies.
+We have an exciting opportunity to provide a dual Quality Management role, in both the King’s Health Partners Cancer Biobank and Guy’s and St Thomas’ NHS Trust Cell Therapies.

-The KHP Cancer Biobank is accessed by academic and commercial research groups under strict governance processes and contributed to a significant number of research outputs (in excess of 335 publications which has included articles in high impact publications such as Nature, Cell, Cancer Discovery, J Natl Cancer Inst, Nature Commun and Clin Cancer Res).
-In recent years, the Biobank has expanded tumour-associated collections to include both additional solid and liquid cancers alongside increasing sample types.
+The KHP Cancer Biobank supports the research of both academic and commercial groups and over the years has contributed to in excess of 335 publications, including articles in prestigious journals such as Nature, Cell, Cancer Discovery and Clinical Cancer Research).
+In recent years, the Biobank has expanded activities to include more solid and liquid cancers alongside different sample types.

-The Biobank Quality Manager role is key to ensuring that the Cancer Biobank conducts its activities in accordance with defined regulations and Human Tissue Authority (HTA) licensing standards.
-The introduction of new International standards for biobanking (ISO/FDIS 20387 Biotechnology – Biobanking) will enable the Cancer Biobank to rank alongside other world-leading cancer biobanks and attract commercial and high-profile academic requests for sample access.
+Maintaining and demonstrating the quality of samples and data is paramount to the continuing success of the Cancer Biobank and critical for collaboration.
+The Biobank Quality Manager role is key to ensuring that the Cancer Biobank conducts its activities in accordance with defined regulations.
+However, we want to go beyond that and meet the more stringent requirements for the International standards for biobanking (ISO/FDIS 20387 Biotechnology – Biobanking).
+The Quality Manager is central to us attaining this standard, which will enable the Cancer Biobank to rank alongside other world-leaders.

-In addition to the Biobank role, the Quality Manager would jointly support Cell Therapies, creating synergy between these two regulated sectors.
+In addition to the Biobank role, the Quality Manager would jointly support the exciting and rapidly expanding Cell Therapies department, creating synergy between these two regulated sectors.

-Cellular therapies for the treatment of inflammatory disease, transplant and malignancy are progressively advancing at the clinical edge of translational drug development.
-In the cancer field, chimeric antigen receptor (CAR) gene modified autologous cell therapies have EMA licences and NHS England approval for focused clinical indications in some leukaemias and lymphoma.
+Cellular therapies for the treatment of inflammatory disease, transplant and malignancy are already making significant advances at the clinical edge of translational drug development.
+In the cancer field, chimeric antigen receptor (CAR) gene modified autologous cell therapies have EMA licences and NHS England approval for treatment of some leukaemias and lymphoma.
 These licenses have driven rapid national coordination to create centres with accreditation to deliver CAR T cells.
 These CAR T cell centres require Joint Accreditation Committee ISCT-Europe & EBMT (JACIE) IEC accreditation.

 It is a clear goal of GSTFT to develop the IEC service and be ready to deliver licensed IEC therapies when they come online for solid tumour and non-malignant indications.
 To do this we need to be JACIE-IEC accredited and central to this is the need to have thorough oversight of quality.
-A quality manager, who will be responsible for all standard operating procedure (SOP) development and maintenance, is essential to enable us to build our case as an IEC delivery centre.
+The Quality Manager, will be responsible for all standard operating procedure (SOP) development and maintenance.
+They are essential to enable us to build our case as an IEC delivery centre and expand the treatments available to patients.

 The post is funded by Guy’s Cancer for 12 months and has a strong rationale for longer-term funding.

-- To be responsive to changing priorities and an evolving environment/context, maximising the efficiency of the quality management support being provided
+- To be responsive to changing priorities and an evolving regulatory environment.

 - To forge relationships with colleagues in the School, Faculty, University and NHS Trust in order to contribute to process development and adoption of best practice

-- To foster a stimulating, innovative and inclusive cultural environment across the School and NHS Trust enabling students and staff to thrive and develop, ensuring that processes and policies are visible, accessible and transparent
+- To foster a stimulating, innovative and inclusive cultural environment enabling students and staff to thrive and develop, ensuring that processes and policies are visible, accessible and transparent.

 - To provide advice and guidance and, where appropriate, training on policies, processes and where required, source information and support for colleagues to facilitate their work.